 Distinguish between what you can and cannot control.
-For example, although you can’t control the outcome of tests or treatments, you can collect information to understand the illness, choose doctors whom you trust, and participate in all decisions.
-On a smaller, day-to-day scale, although you can’t always control waiting time, you can make it more comfortable by listening to your favorite music on your iPhone or iPad.
+For example, while you can’t control the outcome of tests or treatments, you can collect information to understand the illness, choose doctors whom you trust, and participate in all decisions by being informed.
+On a smaller, day-to-day scale, although you can’t always control waiting time, you can make it more comfortable by listening to your favorite music on your iPhone or iPad, or saving your favorite podcasts to listen to on appointment days.
 Delegating essential daily chores to people you trust will also help you understand that you remain in charge of your life.
-At work, delegating tasks to trusted colleagues will help you — and them — to appreciate that you are managing your responsibilities during this personal crisis.
+At work, delegating tasks to trusted colleagues will help you — and them — to appreciate that you are managing your responsibilities despite your personal circumstances.

 Reach Out to Others